Fractured Tooth: Causes, Symptoms, and Treatments

 Sometimes when a cracked tooth is massive, the dentist may grind or fill away a portion of the remaining teeth.
 After that, a crown, or tooth-shaped cap, will be placed over the remaining tooth to protect it.
 A fractured tooth is repaired with an improved appearance like this.
 Permanent caps and crowns are made from metal, porcelain fused to metal, all-resin, or all-ceramic materials.

 The benefits vary with the types of crowns.
 The most strong and most durable caps are made from metal material.
 Porcelain and resin crowns are created; they look exactly like the tooth.
-Their color resembles a lot, so it can hide the broken teeth.
+Their color resembles a lot, so they can hide the broken teeth.
 It takes two visits to get your fractured tooth crown.
 Your dentist could use x-rays to examine the tooth roots and supporting bone during the initial visit.

 A dental veneer is used to fix a chipped tooth if it has appeared in the front.
 It can make the cracked tooth look like a healthy tooth and can restore it fully.
 Dental veneers can repair a front tooth that has been damaged.
 It can restore the broken teeth’s appearance and can make them look healthy again.
 A dental veneer is extremely thin.
 It resembles the color of teeth.
 The materials used to make it are resin or porcelain.
 These substances have the ability to completely encase the tooth and give it a brand-new appearance.